 What is Samizdat?

-The tagline, “Illegal and clandestine copying and sharing of literature,” is deliberate.
-While all materials reproduced on these pages are freely available on the internet, with links provided, in some cases artificial barriers have been circumvented and information showcased.
+The tagline, “Publishing the Forbidden,” is unrepentant.
+While all materials reproduced on these pages are freely available on the internet, with links provided, in some cases paywalls and other barriers are circumvented and hostage information is liberated.
 Ideas need to be free, and Samizdat exists to facilitate the unconstrained distribution of data.

 All copyrights remain with their original holders.
-To any extent that selecting, sorting, categorizing, tagging, highlighting and illustrating academic material written by others can be considered copyrightable, I surrender all claims, in exchange for a polite credit.
-When copyright information is present, I attempt to include it.
-When it is not present, I assume a free use privilege.
+To any extent that selecting, sorting, categorizing, tagging, highlighting and illustrating academic materials written by others can be considered copyrightable, I surrender all claims, in exchange for a polite credit.
+When copyrighted information is published, I attempt to credit the copyright holder.
+When copyright holders cannot be determined, I assume a free, fair use privilege.

-All original synthesis and commentary by me, unless otherwise indicated, is released into the wild with my blessing.
+Conversely, all original synthesis and commentary by me is copyrighted ©Samizdat, all rights reserved, unless otherwise indicated.
+Much of my writing I release into the wild with my blessing.
 May a million flowers bloom.

 If data posted on Samizdat is incorrectly credited, or if you can assist with citations or captions that can be refined, corrections will be gratefully accepted.
 Just hit the comments link at the bottom of every page.
 All comments must be curated, so if you wish to comment anonymously, or communicate with me privately, just say so, and I will keep your comment unpublished.